Skip to Content

 If it's koalas you're looking for on Magnetic Island, don't worry, they'll be there all year!

-Enjoy this quick guide to finding Magnetic Island koalas on the Forts Track?
-Before you head out, make sure to check out some of my many other travel guides for more inspiration for things to do on Maggie and beyond!
+Before you head out, make sure to check out some of my many other travel guides for more inspiration on Maggie!